-This post featuring the latest news and reports on music education and music education advocacy will be updated each time we add news and campaigns about music in schools.
-This page focuses on the UK – international pages to follow.
+[LATEST UPDATE: 29/9/2021] This post featuring the latest news and reports on music education and music education advocacy will be updated each time we add news and campaigns about music in schools in the UK.
 Please comment below if there’s anything you think we need to add.

 Sir Ken Robinson’s new book, ‘You, Your Child and School’ is a useful book for anyone advocating music education and is aimed directly at parents.